create3000/x_ite/docs/reference/Browser-Services.md

 ### void **setBrowserOption** (*String name, Object value*)

-Sets a browser option with the corresponding name to the given value.
+Sets a browser option with the corresponding *name* to the given value.

 ### String **getRenderingProperty** (*String name*)

-Returns a rendering property with the corresponding name.
+Returns a rendering property with the corresponding *name*.

 #### Rendering Properties